northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - ``alloc``
      - The entire resource on the node(s) is being utilized
    * - ``idle``
-     - The node is in an idle start and has none of it’s resources being used Example uses
+     - The node is in an idle start and has none of its resources being used

+Example uses
 ^^^^^^^^^^^^
 View information about all partitions::

-   $ sinfo -a
+   sinfo -a
 Or, a specific partition, which gives all the nodes and the states the nodes are in at the current time::

-   $ sinfo -p gpu
+   sinfo -p gpu
    PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST gpu          up    8:00:00      5 drain* c[2171,2184,2188],d[1008,1014] gpu          up    8:00:00      3  down* c2162,d[1006,1017]